rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 	export CC="ccache gcc"
 	export CXX="ccache g++"
 	cmake [options as usual]

+.. note:: There are some problems with ccache on ubuntu 18.04 and 18.10, the `issue <https://gitlab.com/yade-dev/trunk/issues/73>`_ is under investigation.

 The two tools can be combined very simply, adding to the above exports::